-This year ALMS is hosting a webinar series to learn from experts from across North America on various lake related topics!
+This year ALMS hosted a webinar series to learn from experts from across North America on various lake related topics!

-This series will showcase presentations every Friday morning from September 10-October 1.
-We encourage you to register for the presentations to receive timely updates and post-webinar follow-ups.
+This series showcased presentations every Friday morning from September 10-October 1.
+See below for the webinar recordings:

 Friday, September 10: